The Chronicles of Narnia: Walden Media

 Sceptical that any cinematic adaptation could render the more fantastical elements and characters of the story realistically, Lewis never sold the film rights to the Narnia series.
-In answering a letter with a question posed by a child in 1957, asking if the Narnia series could please be on television, C. S. Lewis wrote back: "They'd be no good on TV.
+In answering a letter with a question posed by a child in 1957, asking if the Narnia series could be adapted to television, C. S. Lewis wrote back: "They'd be no good on TV.
 Humanised beasts can't be presented to the eye without at once becoming either hideous or ridiculous.
 I wish the idiots who run the film world [would] realize that there are stories which are for the ear alone."

 The first novel adapted was The Lion, the Witch and the Wardrobe.
 Released in December 2005, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe was produced by Walden Media, distributed by Walt Disney Pictures, and directed by Andrew Adamson, with a screenplay by Ann Peacock, Stephen McFeely and Christopher Markus.
 The second novel adapted was The Chronicles of Narnia: Prince Caspian.
 Released in 2008, it was co-produced by Walden Media and Walt Disney Pictures, co-written and directed by Andrew Adamson, with Screenwriters including Christopher Markus & Stephen McFeely.
 In December 2008, Disney pulled out of financing the remainder of the Chronicles of Narnia film series.
 However, Walden Media and 20th Century Fox eventually co-produced The Chronicles of Narnia: The Voyage of the Dawn Treader, which was released in December 2010.

 In May 2012, producer Douglas Gresham confirmed that Walden Media's contract with the C.S.
 Lewis Estate had expired, and that there was a moratorium on producing any Narnia films outside of Walden Media.
 On 1 October 2013, it was announced that the C.S.
 Lewis Company had entered into an agreement with the Mark Gordon Company to jointly develop and produce The Chronicles of Narnia: The Silver Chair.
 On 26 April 2017, Joe Johnston was hired to direct the film.
-In October, Johnston said filming is expected to begin in late 2018.
-In November 2018, these plans were halted because Netflix had begun developing adaptations of the entire series.
+In October, Johnston said filming was expected to begin in late 2018.